 The Dreamer and the Dreamed

 In our night dreams we are aware of a "dream self", a dreambody, engaged in various activities in the dreams we inhabit.
 According to many aboriginie tribal people, when we awaken the next morning our dreambody goes to sleep to dream us awake.
 We wake up thinking we've stopped dreaming -- nobody stops dreaming.
 We are the Dreamer and the Dreamed; we dream and we are being dreamed.
 From an aboriginal point of view, the presence and power of the dreaming permeates the vast Daytime/Dreamtime continuum.

-The basic structure of this paratheatrical dreaming ritual was developed by myself in 1986.
-The following year, I met Aborigine, or Koori, elder Guboo Ted Thomas (see my interview with Guboo) who initiated me to a new way of seeing the Earth as a vast dreaming entity incarnating as this planet.
-This vision of the Daytime/Dreamtime continuum enhanced this dreaming ritual created by piecing together movements recalled from dreams into a kind of dream choreography, a ritual for triggering the forces, images, visions, and emotions innate to the dreams they originated from.
+The following year I met Aborigine, or Koori, elder Guboo Ted Thomas (see my interview with Guboo) who initiated me to a new way of seeing the Earth as a vast dreaming entity incarnating as this planet that is dreaming its inhabitants into existence.
+Applying Guboo's big picture vision of the Daytime/Dreamtime continuum enhanced and amplified my dreaming ritual in ways I could never have discovered by my own efforts alone.

 Dreaming rituals in "Orphans of Delirium" video (2004)

 This ritual choreography represents a non-interpretive approach to dreamwork.
 It does not require any analysis or translation of what the dreams might mean.
 By relaxing the search for meaning, the dream's innate meaning may have a better chance of surfacing and making itself known.
 Dreams carry their own stories.
 There is also nothing you need to believe or disbelieve for this ritual to work.
 You simply have to do it and experience the results for yourself.